isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

-This sub-section is based on an Amazon AWS provided Microsoft Windows Server 2016 with Active Directory pre-installed so describes only the steps used for GSS-TSIG deployment (more exactly as other parts of the deployment and using sections what the QA ISC department uses for internal tests).
+This sub-section is based on an Amazon AWS provided Microsoft Windows Server 2016 with Active Directory pre-installed so describes only the steps used for GSS-TSIG deployment (more exactly as other parts of the deployment and using sections that the QA ISC department uses for internal tests).

 Two Active Directory (AD) user accounts are needed:
  - the first account is used to download AD information, for instance